-This document describes the Data Management Plan (DMP) to be adopted within CRACKER and provides information on CRACKER's data management policy and key information on all datasets to be produced within CRACKER, as well as resources developed by the "Cracking the language barrier" federation of projects (also known as the "ICT-17 group of projects") and other projects who wish to follow a common line of action, as provisioned in the CRACKER Description of Action.
+This document describes the Data Management Plan (DMP) adopted within CRACKER and provides information on CRACKER's data management policy and key information on all datasets that have been and will be produced within CRACKER, as well as resources developed by the "Cracking the language barrier" federation of projects (also known as the "ICT-17 group of projects") and other projects who wish to follow a common line of action, as provisioned in the CRACKER Description of Action.

-This first version includes the principles according to which the plan is structured and the standard practices for data management that will be implemented.
-Updates of the CRACKER DMP document will be provided in M18 (June 2016) and M36 (December 2017) respectively.
-In these next versions, more detailed information on the actual datasets and their management will be provided.
+This second version includes the principles according to which the plan is structured, the standard practices for data management that are being implemented, and the description of the actual datasets produced within CRACKER.
+The final update of the CRACKER DMP document will be provided in M36 (December 2017).